gmorawski/01-polkadot/README.md

 Make target to install the Polkadot binary and configure the service
 ```
-make install-polkadot
+make configure TARGET=polkadot/install
 ```

 #### Steps to upgrade the Polkadot binary version with below setps:
-Change the version of the polkadot binary version for variable "polkabot_binary_version" in ansible group_vars/all.yaml file.
+Change the version of the polkadot binary version for variable "polkabot_binary_version" in ansible defaults/main.yaml file.
 After this change run the ansible upgrade playbook with below make target:

  ```
- make upgrade-polkadot
+ make configure TARGET=polkadot/upgrade
  ```

 ### Important Note:
 I was not able to test the complete end to end deployment because of the large machine size required as a prerequisite for runnning the polkadot binary.
-In free tier account it is not possible.
+In free tier account it is not possible so I tested it against the 2 t3.micro instances.